Skip to content

 Royal Thai Navy Housing Cooperative Listed by thegentlemen Ransomware Group

-***.com Royal Thai Navy Housing Cooperative Limited, a service organization based in Bangkok, Thailand.It primarily manages housing projects like "Navy Place," offering residential units for sale and rent to naval personnel and members.Additionally, the cooperative provides financial services such as member shares, loans, and deposits, alongside educational scholarships for members children
+Royal Thai Navy Housing Cooperative Limited, a service organization based in Bangkok, Thailand.It primarily manages housing projects like "Navy Place," offering residential units for sale and rent to naval personnel and members.Additionally, the cooperative provides financial services such as member shares, loans, and deposits, alongside educational scholarships for members children

 On June 22, 2026, the Royal Thai Navy Housing Cooperative appeared on the leak site of the ransomware group known as thegentlemen.
-The Bangkok-based organization, which manages housing projects for naval personnel and provides loans, deposits, scholarships, and member records, had internal files exfiltrated during a ransomware attack.
+The Bangkok-based organization, which manages housing projects for naval personnel and provides loans, deposits, scholarships, and member records, is claimed to have had internal files exfiltrated during a ransomware attack.
 While the exact number of affected individuals remains unknown, anyone whose housing application, loan file, family details, or financial records passed through the cooperative may now have their personal information exposed.

 Public reporting indicates the cooperative was listed on thegentlemen’s leak portal after failing to meet the group’s demands.
 The data consists of internal files exfiltrated from the organization’s systems.
 No precise victim count has been published, and the full scope of exposed information has not been independently verified.
 Available reporting describes the cooperative as responsible for residential units sold or rented to naval personnel, plus financial services and children’s educational scholarships.
 The listing appeared on June 22, 2026.